What is Kratom?

 Women who are going through menopause have lower endorphin levels than women who are premenopausal.
 Even more interesting is that endorphin levels drop even further right before a hot flash, and then rise for 15 minutes afterwards.
-Could
+Could natural opioids provide balance?

-Women who have menopausal symptoms are more like than women who are not in menopause to have chronic pain symptoms and be prescribed long-term prescription opioids.
+Women who have menopausal symptoms are more likely than women who are not in menopause to have chronic pain symptoms and be prescribed long-term prescription opioids.
 As prescription opioids have the risk of addiction, overdose, and death, safer options for relief should be considered, including kratom.

 Using Kratom For Women’s Health